Updated: Aug 13

 What's the difference between Aquaponics and Hydroponics?
 Quite simply, aquaponics are when plants are grown with fish, and hydroponics are plants grown with just water.

-For instance, the plants clean the fish tank water and you'll never need to replace the water.
+For instance, the plants filter and clean the fish tank water, so you'll never need to replace the water.
 You'll also never need to add fertiliser because the fish will fertilise the plants for you.
+Fish waste produces a natural fertiliser for plants.

 Aquaponics vs hydroponics technique